vmbatlle/super-mario-kart/README.md

 video game developed and published by Nintendo for the Super Nintendo Entertainment System in 1992.
 The purpose of this project is to understand the basic components of a real videogame.
-The authors do not aim at any commercial profit and release the source code for the general public under license GPL v3.0.
+The authors do not aim at any commercial profit and release the source code for the general public under [GPLv3 license](./LICENSE).

 <table align="center">
   <tr>